eirikblekesaune/nannou-workshop-trondheim/p0/README.md

-# Part 0 - Basic `nannou` app
+# Part 0 - Basic Nannou app

-In this first part of the workshop we will look at how to set up a basic `nannou` app, where we will draw simple geometric shapes.
+In this first part of the workshop we will look at how to set up a basic Nannou app, where we will draw simple geometric shapes.
 We will draw the shapes in different colors, move them around on the screen, and create composite graphic elements.

 ## Learning goals
 After this part you will have a basic understanding of the following:
-* Minimal setup for `nannou` app.
+* Minimal setup for Nannou app.
 * Draw a colored background
 * Draw ellipses and triangles.
 * Specify and control the positions and colors for the shapes.